kellyjonbrazil/jtbl/README.md

 ```

 ## Column Width
 `jtbl` will attempt to shrink columns to a sane size if it detects the output is wider than the terminal width.
 You can use the `-t` option to truncate the rows instead of wrapping when the terminal width is too small for all of the data.
+The `-n` option disables wrapping.